There’s misinformation about using WhatsApp in China, and I’m here to tell you the truth.

 Why do you say there’s misinformation about using WhatsApp in China?

 Most websites say that WhatsApp doesn’t work in China.
 That’s untrue.
 They want you to buy a VPN so they can pocket a commission (and they’ve probably never been to China).
-I live in China and I can tell you categorically that text messaging on WhatsApp works.
-It’s just the other functions that don’t work, which is why a VPN may be necessary.
+I live in China and I can categorically say that text messaging on WhatsApp works if it’s already on your phone.
+It’s just the other functions that don’t work, which is why a VPN or eSIM may be necessary.
 It depends on how you intend to use WhatsApp while you’re in China.

 Can you use WhatsApp in Hong Kong?